qix67/comfortzone_heatpump/README.txt

 1) Quick start
 ==============

-Place this folder in your libraries directory
+- Place this folder in your libraries directory

+- Install FrankBoesing's FastCRC library (https://github.com/FrankBoesing/FastCRC)
+  in your libraries directory

-Start or restart the Arduino IDE
+- Start or restart the Arduino IDE

 2) Wiring
 =========